Oxfam: Israeli–Palestinian conflict

-In 2002, Oxfam Belgium published a poster encouraging the boycott of Israel, with an image of a bloody orange.
-Some critics alleged that it bore resemblance to the antisemitic blood libel, including the Simon Wiesenthal Center.
-Following complaints, Oxfam International said that it did not support the boycott of Israel, and that it considered the poster message to have been inappropriate, that it regrets Oxfam's association with this type of message, and offered an apology.
-Oxfam Belgium was reprimanded by president Ian Anderson.
+In 2002, Oxfam Belgium published a poster encouraging the boycott of Israel, including an image of a bloody orange.
+Some critics, including the Simon Wiesenthal Center, alleged the image resembled the antisemitic blood libel.
+Following complaints, Oxfam International said it did not support a boycott of Israel, agreed the poster’s message was inappropriate and regrettable, and offered an apology.
+Ian Anderson, president of Oxfam International, also condemned the Belgian office of Oxfam for the incident.

-In October 2009, Oxfam was accused by pro-settler Israeli NGO Regavim of aiding Palestinians in illegal activities in Kiryat Arba, including water theft.
-Oxfam has denied its participation.
+In October 2009, Oxfam was accused by Israeli NGO Regavim of aiding Palestinians in illegal activities in Kiryat Arba, including water theft.
+Oxfam has denied the allegations.

 In response to a 2012 Oxfam report that blamed Israel for poor economic development in the Palestinian territories, a spokesman for the Israel embassy in the UK said: "Oxfam's latest report on the situation in the Palestinian territories puts a clearly political agenda above any humanitarian concern.
 Far from advancing peace, such an approach undermines the prospects of reaching a negotiated resolution to the conflict."
-In January 2013, Oxfam UK partnered with the Board of Deputies, who represent the Jewish community of the UK.
+In January 2013, Oxfam UK partnered on a joint project with the Board of Deputies, the largest Jewish organization in England.
 The project, Grow-Tatzmiach, included sending 25 people to an activist training programme to help fight global hunger.
 In exchange for partnering, Oxfam agreed not to "call for a boycott of Israeli goods or to support groups that do so, and will not partner with organizations that advocate violence or oppose a two-state solution to the Israeli–Palestinian conflict".
 Despite this agreement, there were still those on both sides who objected to this project.
 As of 2013, Oxfam endorsed the two-state solution and wants Israel to lift the blockade of the Gaza Strip and dismantle all of the Israeli settlement infrastructure.